-Next, start taking photos, upload them and you’re good to go!
+Next, start taking photos, edit them with the right software and monitor for editing photos, and upload them – then you’re good to go!

 The photos you’ll be supplying to these sites are going to be used by professional businesses for marketing purposes, therefore you should aim to take photos that’ll be useful to these sorts of corporations.

 Here are a few pointers for taking photos that sell:

 - Ensure that your photos are of the highest quality you can afford.
 Don’t fork out thousands of pounds on a 4K camera before you’ve even had your first download.

 - You don’t need a top of the range camera when you’re first starting out, just a HD camera that does the job and produces high-quality images.
 Seriously, even an iPhone camera will do you just fine to begin with so long as you use it properly.

 - All of your photos should be clear, not just meaning high-quality but they should clearly represent whatever it is you’re taking a photo of.